dennisgbrown/vocal-activity-detector/README.md

     NOTE: The label data lives in LibriSpeech/labels/<data set name>.

 2. Convert the raw data to tfrecords.
+This process uses the labels and is currently hardcoded to use LibriSpeech/labels/test-clean.

     NOTE: This data lives in LibriSpeech/tfrecords/<data set name>